January 27, 2020

 Commissioner Dozier told a group of Lanier Tech’s faculty, “Everyone knows that education is the key to success, and any time that you can get someone engaged and involved, it helps with their success.
 We (TCSG colleges) are a special organization.
 People come here looking for a skill, but they leave with skill and knowledge, and that’s powerful.”

-Lanier Technical College has a 100 percent job placement rate five out of six years in a row with 100 percent in-field placement in 2018.
+Lanier Technical College has a 100 percent job placement rate five out the past seven years.
 The College offers over 50 programs of study in some of the nation’s fastest-growing career fields including healthcare, energy, business and industry, and public or private service.
 Lanier Technical College is a Unit of the Technical College System of Georgia.
 For more information about Lanier Technical College, visit www.laniertech.edu or phone 770-533-7000.